Battle of Halmstad: Battle

 The Danish losses were heavy: 1,000 had died and 2,000 were taken prisoner.
-Out of these latter, 469 men accepted enrolment in the Swedish army instead.
+Out of these latter, 469 men accepted enrolment in the Swedish army.
 The Danish sources report large numbers of wounded being carted to the army hospital in Helsingborg and causing chaos in the small town - exactly how many wounded were taken there is not certain.

-The Swedes only lost 185 men of whom 3 officers and 38 common soldiers were dead, according to the Swedish sources.
+The Swedes only lost 185 men, of whom 3 officers and 38 common soldiers were dead, according to the Swedish sources.
 This corresponds quite well with the Danish sources that state that 150 Swedes were taken prisoner and brought to Helsingborg.

 Aftermath

 The defeat at Halmstad dealt a hard blow to the Danish plans to advance north and join forces with the Norwegian army.
-The day after the battle the Danish King Christian V broke camp and left Kristianstad and started marching towards Halmstad.
-On September 5 he reached Halmstad and laid siege to the town with no result.
+The day after the battle the King Christian V broke camp and left Kristianstad and started marching towards Halmstad.
+On 5 September he reached Halmstad and laid siege to the town with no result.
 Three weeks later he returned to Scania to prepare winter quarters.

-The Battle of Fyllebro was also 20-year-old Charles XI's first major victory.
+The Battle of Halmstad was also 20-year-old King Charles XI's first major victory.
 It was an important morale boost for him, his generals, and the whole Swedish army.
 The army was still much too weak to confront the Danes in Scania and marched north to Varberg to await more troops.